d-fine/Dataland/.github/PULL_REQUEST_TEMPLATE/manual_maintenance.md

 ### Dockerfile updates
 Update versions in the following dockerfiles
-- [ ] `./baseDockerfiles/temurinBaseImageDockerfile`
-  - [ ] On any change run the corresponding job in GitHub
 - [ ] `./dataland-backend/Dockerfile`
 - [ ] `./dataland-keycloak/Dockerfile`
 - [ ] `./dataland-pgadmin/Dockerfile`